jonathanolson/slither/notes/patterns.md

   -
   - HIGHLANDER BAD because exit edges that could be "double black"
   -
+  - VALIDATION of pattern rules (e.g. we should be able to enumerate solutions, and check)
+  -
+  - Serialize individual rules, for "collections"
+  -
   - Support "blank/null" face values on EXIT FACES (so that the corresponding "boundary" non-exit edge can be determinate).
     - Matching and other things will need to ... check this?
   -